Skip to cookie consent Skip to main content

 • Promote provider joy

 Today, a primary care provider or specialist sees 5-10 patients in a 4-hour clinical session.
-Replacing that session with 2 VSMAs would increase the number of patients (and billable visits) to 20 while simultaneously reducing the provider time dedicated to clinical care in half.
+Replacing that session with 2 VSMAs would increase the number of patients (and billable visits, when clinically appropriate) to 20 while simultaneously reducing the provider time dedicated to clinical care in half.
 This model works well in any clinical setting where providers are currently providing inefficient 1-to-1 outpatient care.

 Evidence